Homodyne Measurement of a Non-Hermitian Qubit Undergoing Fluorescence: Introduction

+The unraveling of quantum trajectories of a quantum system under continuous measurement using diffusive and photo-counting methods has been widely studied \cite{hmwiseman1996, steck2007quantum, PhysRevX.6.011002, murch2013}.
+In particular, continuous homodyne measurement of a simple two-level system undergoing spontaneous emission has been extensively investigated \cite{lewalle2020, jordan2016, PhysRevA.96.053807, PhysRevX.6.011002, naghiloo2016, PhysRevA.96.022104, ficheux2018}.
+Similarly, the photo-counting method has also been studied \cite{lewalle2020, PhysRevResearch.6.L032057}.
+The theoretical foundation for describing quantum trajectories lies in quantum measurement theory, which is a well-established field \cite{hmwiseman1996, steck2007quantum, wiseman2009, PhysRevLett.70.548, weber2014, jordan2013, mlmer1993, PhysRevA.89.023827, jacobs2006, PhysRevA.94.042326, murch2013, minev2019, PhysRevA.77.012112, PhysRevLett.52.1657, PhysRevA.34.1642, PhysRevA.96.022104,etde_21197676,PhysRevLett.123.163601,Breuer_lecture_notes,RivasHuelga2012,Carmichael1993,Lami_2024}.
+Here, we use both schemes to construct a hybrid quantum detection protocol that unravels the quantum trajectories of a fluorescent three-level system.
+Using this hybrid measurement scheme, we study the quantum diffusive measurement of a non-Hermitian qubit obtained via postselection and investigate the effect of the nonlinearity induced by postselection.
+In this approach, photons emitted from the qubit are continuously collected and monitored, and the qubit state is inferred from the stochastic trajectories generated by the measurement record.
+By performing the measurement, we investigate the interplay between non-Hermitian decay, which is referred to as the decay introduced by post-selection or decay to the ground state without a quantum jump, and the measurement backaction arising from homodyne detection.
+We then derive the no-jump stochastic differential equation describing the postselected non-Hermitian qubit and compare its dynamics with the Liouvillian evolution.
+The ensemble-averaged dynamics from this no-jump equation agree with the Liouvillian at drive strengths far from the exceptional point (EP).
+Near the EP, the deviation is dependent on the axis of the drive.
+This dependence is evident in whether the system is driven about the $x$-axis or the $y$-axis of the qubit’s Bloch vector.
+We further show the optimal path of the measurement process by incorporating the path integral formalism in the quantum trajectory framework \cite{PhysRevA.88.042110, PhysRevA.92.032125, PhysRevA.95.042126, PRXQuantum.3.010327, PhysRevA.98.012141}.
 The paper is organized as follows.
 In Section II, we discuss different measurement setups that unravel quantum trajectories.
 We define the Kraus operators associated with these setups and analyze the resulting trajectories.
 Section III focuses on the post-selection of trajectories and the definition of the non-Hermitian qubit.
 In Section IV, we compare the dynamics of the qubit obtained through two approaches: one based on the Liouvillian restricted to the qubit manifold, and the other derived from averaging the postselected trajectories.
 In Section V, we derive the stochastic master equation for the non-Hermitian qubit under homodyne detection and study the combined effects of measurement backaction and post-selection.
 Section VI presents the optimal paths of the qubit using a path-integral formalism.
 Finally, in Section VII, we provide a brief summary of the work.